Does an article about yet another 20-something internet millionaire make you wonder where you went wrong?

 Between wracking sobs, an inner voice said,

 You can be miserable for the rest of your life or you can be something else.
 Choose well—you could have another 50 years.

 Another half-century of illness and self-pity, parked in front of the TV supporting the pharmaceutical industry?
 No way.

-I’m going to be a healthy late-blooming centenarian and I want you to join me.
+I’m going to be a healthy late-blooming centenarian and I want to inspire you to join me!